PulipatiPranav/AI-trading-agent/README.md

 ## Milestone 1: Fetching & Visualizing Stock Data

-In this milestone, we used the `yfinance` library to fetch historical stock data for Apple (AAPL) from Yahoo Finance.
+In this milestone, I used the `yfinance` library to fetch historical stock data for Apple (AAPL) from Yahoo Finance.

 ### Features
 - Fetches daily OHLCV data (Open, High, Low, Close, Volume)